endymion1818/deliciousreverie-2023/src/content/posts/creating-homepage-animation.md

 When I switched to React I was conscious that my JavaScript bundle had increased quite a lot, and I wanted to try to make compensation for that by implementing some other performance gains before I started getting fancy.

 It took some time to get this to work in React.
-Building this honestly got me to question whether React is "just javascript" ...
+Building this honestly got me to question whether React is "just javascript".

-(click the left side to see the code)

 The actual animation code is 43 lines, a significant step up.
 There were a few tricky things I had to work out too:

 [View on CodeSandBox](https://y2in6.csb.app)

 React re-renders the page at different stages, so needs a way of getting the current element that's in the DOM.
-The useRef() hook allows us to do that.
-There's a caveat with that though: the initial value of current is undefined, it wasn't until I realised I needed to get the elements first then call them inside of a useEffect() hook.
+The `useRef()` hook allows us to do that.
+There's a caveat with that though: the initial value of current is undefined, it wasn't until I realised I needed to get the elements first then call them inside of a `useEffect()` hook.

 It was also easier to use a pre-built hook, react-use-scroll-position, rather than write my own code.
 It's pretty minimal so I don't mind that too much.